codeforequity-at/botium-docs/docs/05_botiumscript/part_botiumscript.rst

 The rules are simple and concise:

 * The first line is the name of the conversation or test case
-* The second line up to the first line starting with # is an optional description text
+* The second line up to the first line starting with one of the special tags below (#begin, #me, #bot, #include, #end) is an optional description text
 * A line starting with **#me** will send the text following on the next line(s) to your chatbot

   * Anything following the #me in the same line will be the channel to send to - for example: #me #private will send the message to the private channel (Slack only)